This is Kentucky Injury Lawyer Tate Meagher with Meagher Injury Lawyers.

 Factor 3: Amount of Medical Treatment

-The more medical treatment you needed, the more valuable your case.
-If you had to endure a surgery on your neck or back, you have a very valuable case where a large payout is possible.
+The more medical treatment you need, the more valuable your case is.
+If you had to endure surgery on your neck or back, you have a very valuable case where a large payout is possible.
 Surgery is typically a more invasive and costly form of medical treatment, and if it is required as a result of an injury, it usually indicates a more severe or long-term injury, which equates to insurance companies paying out more on cases where surgery is performed.

 Factor 4: Amount of Insurance Available